Where can you find Parking in Downtown Nashville?

 Downtown Parking Garages

+There are plenty of private lots and garages spread throughout Downtown Nashville.
 Private lots are usually unmanned.
 All you will see is a small sign showing the instructions on how to pay for parking.
-Garage lots on the other hand will almost always have someone on site.
-So if you need assistance just ask.
+Garage lots, on the other hand, will almost always have someone on-site—if you need assistance, just ask.
 Each parking lot is different and will therefore have different pricing.
 Sometimes you can get parking for $10 cheaper just by driving across the street.

 Gary Ashton